jolman009/literati-library/CI-CD-SETUP.md

 # 🚀 CI/CD Pipeline Setup Guide

-This guide will help you set up the complete CI/CD pipeline for your Literati digital library application.
+This guide will help you set up the complete CI/CD pipeline for your ShelfQuest digital library application.

 ## 📋 Prerequisites